gkoutian/system-info/README.md

 # System info

-## In progress

 Get info from your pc in a webpage.

-This project is a express server and a webpage made in react for getting info in a nice form.
+This project is an express server and a webpage made in react for getting info of your pc in a nice form.

 The info you get is:

-* CPU load
+* CPU Load
 * CPU Temperature
+* Ram used
+* GPU Load (only nvidia)
+* GPU Temperature (only nvidia)
+* GPU Fan speed (only nvidia)
+* GPU Ram used (only nvidia)
 * Battery charge (if the pc have one)
-* Ram used
 * Drives free space

+For nvidia info you need:

+* Nvidia card
+* Nvidia-smi installed
+* Nvidia-smi added to Windows Path (Only in windows)